Communications rooted

-I partner with Nations and community organizations to create newsletters that share local news, highlight culture, and support language revitalization.
+Rekindle is a small media one-person communications studio passionate about amplifying community voices through printed materials.
+I work with Nations and community organizations to create newsletters, reports, and stories that share local news, highlight culture, and support language revitalization.
+My approach is grounded in relationship and respect.

 Language & Translation